Adding Commits to Someone Else's Pull Request

 git remote -v:

-sites/git/the-guide on master ➜ git remote -v origin firstname.lastname@example.org:fordprefect/the-guide.git (fetch) origin email@example.com:fordprefect/the-guide.git (push) arthurdent firstname.lastname@example.org:arthurdent/the-guide.git (fetch) arthurdent email@example.com:arthurdent/the-guide.git (push)
+sites/git/the-guide on main ➜ git remote -v origin firstname.lastname@example.org:fordprefect/the-guide.git (fetch) origin email@example.com:fordprefect/the-guide.git (push) arthurdent firstname.lastname@example.org:arthurdent/the-guide.git (fetch) arthurdent email@example.com:arthurdent/the-guide.git (push)

 Step 3: Fetch from this new remote